cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - You've configured CloudTrail to log all management events in all regions.
 Which of the following API events will CloudTrail log?

   Creating a bucket and subnet are API actions, regardless of whether they're performed from the web console or AWS CLI.

+- What is the function of Amazon Cognito user pools?

+  User pools provide sign-up and sign-in for your application's users.
+Temporary access to defined AWS services to your application       users is provided by identity pools.

+- You want to use Route 53 to send users to the application load balancer closest to them.
+Which routing policies lets you do this with   the least effort?

+  Geoproximity routing routes users to the location closest to them.